capeexplain/cape/README.md

 ## Overview

 Cape currently only supports PostgreSQL as a backend database (version 9 or higher).
-To use Cape to explain an aggregation outlier, you first have to let cape find patterns for the table over which are you are aggregating.
-This an offline step that only has to be executed only once for each table (unless you want to rerun pattern mining with different parameter settings).
+To use Cape to explain an aggregation outlier, you first have to let cape find patterns for the table over which you are aggregating.
+This an offline step that only has to be executed only once for each table (unless you want to re-run pattern mining with different parameter settings).
 Afterwards, you can either use the commandline or Cape's UI to request explanations for an outlier in an aggregation query result.

 ## Mining Patterns

 Use `capexplain mine [OPTIONS]` to mine patterns.
 Cape will store the discovered patterns in the database.
+The "mined" patterns will be stored in a created schema called `pattern`, and the pattern tables generated after running `mine` command are `patterns.{target_table}_global` and `patterns.{target_table}_local`.
 At the minimum you have to tell Cape how to connect to the database you want to use and which table it should generate patterns for.
 Run `capexplain help mine` to get a list of all supported options for the mine command.
 The options needed to specify the target table and database connection are:

 ~~~shell
 -h ,--host <arg>               - database connection host IP address (DEFAULT: 127.0.0.1)